Self-Check-In for Event Access Control

 Barcodes and NFC Wristbands

 If our clients want to read NFC wristbands instead of barcodes, that’s no problem.
-The NFC enabled device running the Android operating system (like the Famoco FX100) could need to be mounted in a similar way.
+The NFC enabled device running the Android operating system could need to be mounted in a similar way.
 However, for self-check-in, you will need a visual a ‘target’ for the patron to tap.
 Alternatively, you might consider using an accessory like the pcProx readers that can read not only NDEF-compliant NFC tags but also a wide range of proprietary formats as well.

 In some cases, you will want to scan using the rear-facing camera of the iOS or Android OS device because almost all the built-in cameras have autofocus, enabling the fastest scanning.
 The position of the mounted device can vary from fully vertical to fully horizontal, with or without a ‘target’ to indicate where to place the barcode to be scanned.